The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: Historical remarks

-Sturm, in his article \cite{Sturm:1836} continuing his work with Liouville \cite{SturmLiouville:1836}, presents arguments which closely parallel our real-algebraic proof: the argument principle (Prop.\,1, p.\,294), multiplicativity of the index (Prop.\,2, p.\,295), counting roots of a split polynomial within a given region (Prop.\,3, p.\,297), the index in the absence of zeros (Prop.\,4, p.\,297), and finally Cauchy's theorem (p.\,299).
-One crucial step is to show $\cind{\partial\Gamma}{F} = 0$ when $F$ does not vanish in $\Gamma$.
-This is solved by subdivision and a tacit compactness argument (pp.\,298--299); our compactness proof of Theorem \ref{thm:IndexZero} completes his argument.
+Sturm, in his article \cite{Sturm:1836} continuing his work with Liouville \cite{SturmLiouville:1836}, presents arguments which closely parallel our real-algebraic proof: the argument principle (Prop.\,1, p.\,294), multiplicativity (Prop.\,2, p.\,295), counting roots of a split polynomial within a given region (Prop.\,3, p.\,297), the winding number in the absence of zeros (Prop.\,4, p.\,297), and finally Cauchy's theorem (p.\,299).
+One crucial step is to show that $\cind{\partial\Gamma}{F} = 0$ when $F$ does not vanish in $\Gamma$.
+This is solved by subdivision and a tacit compactness argument (pp.\,298--299); our compactness proof of Lemma \ref{lem:GlobalIndexZero} makes this explicit and completes his argument.
 Sturm then deduces the Fundamental Theorem of Algebra (pp.\,300--302) and expounds on the practical computation of the Cauchy index $\cind{\partial\Gamma}{F}$ using Sturm chains as in the real case (pp.\,303--308).

-Sturm's exposition strives for algebraic simplicity, but his \emph{arguments} are ultimately based on geometric and analytic techniques.
-It is only on the final pages that Sturm employs his algebraic method for \emph{computing} the Cauchy index.
-This mixed state of affairs has been passed on ever since, even though it is far less satisfactory than Sturm's purely algebraic treatment of the real case.
-Our proof shows that Sturm's vision of the complex case can be salvaged and his arguments can be put on firm real-algebraic ground.
+Sturm's exposition strives for algebraic simplicity, but his proofs are still based on geometric and analytic arguments.
+It is only on the final pages that Sturm employs his algebraic method for computing the Cauchy index.
+This mixed state of affairs has been passed on ever since, even though it is far less satisfactory than Sturm's purely algebraic treatment of the real case \cite{Sturm:1835}.
+Our proof shows that Sturm's algebraic vision of the complex case can be salvaged and his arguments can be put on firm real-algebraic ground.